Common Google Play errors

 • After granting access, Google may take 24-48 hours to propagate all access rights for all APIs or new users.

-Google Play failed to upload artefacts.
+Google Play failed to upload artifacts.
 This Edit has been deleted.

 Cannot replace a bundle of version code X with an APK.